-Nearly 1 of 2 people (46%) lose data every year according to a study of Backblaze customers.
+Nearly one of two people (46%) lose data every year according to a study of Backblaze customers.
 Shocking?
 It surprised me at first glance, but then I dug in deeper.

-According to a Google study of hard drive failures, disk drives over a year old have about a 1 in 10 chance of failure each year.
-At this rate 1 of every 2 drives will fail every 5 years.
+According to a Google study of hard drive failures, disk drives over a year old have about a one in 10 chance of failure each year.
+At this rate one of every two drives will fail every five years.
 A person that has a hard drive in their computer and an external drive for that period is nearly guaranteed to have one die.

 Computer Theft and Computer Loss